genomicepidemiology/ARGprofiler/README.md

 ## Tips and Tricks

 * To save space ARGfinder removes the raw and trimmed reads from each sample upon successful competition of all rules.
+If these files are needed for some reason, the user should comment out the last 4 lines in the Snakefile
 * Besides the regular output files, the kma_PanRes rule also outputs a BAM file.
 * ARGextender will, by default, run until there is nothing more to extend.
 * The user should create a ``` logs ``` directory in the main directory if they wish to have log files for each job.